Physicians Are Working Like Robots for Robots

 Experts in every industry logically and by virtue have taken control of the leadership within their respective domains.
 They have harnessed the best technology they can offer to their needs by taking the lead on business requirements, design validation, and quality assurance.

 Unfortunately, we cannot say the same for physicians.
-Health information technology is currently driving the physician practice route towards an unfamiliar sphere.
-Information technology and its contributors are merely dictating how physicians must practice and how much they should earn.
+Health information technology is driving the physician practice route toward an unfamiliar sphere.
+Information technology and its contributors dictate how physicians must practice and how much they should earn.
 In other words, the value of their work is not decided between them and the patient but merely determined by data analysts’ algorithms.
 The 21st-century physicians are the disciples of mathematical algorithms.
 Working like a Robot is the expected attitude of physicians in developing countries today.

 Physicians, by nature, are skilled craft persons.
-They are pretentious of their capacity to customize the care for each of their patients.
+They are pretentious about their capacity to customize the care for each patient.
 But Peculiarly, they can be reluctant to simplify their efforts or more error-proof if doing so jeopardizes this artistic part.
 Physicians are also the right analytical sages and use these skills in their regular practice.
-When an idea for change surfaces, they are adept at what De Bono calls “black hat thinking,” an intellectual style that emphasizes the solution set’s criticisms.
+When an idea for change surfaces, they are adept at what De Bono calls “black hat thinking,” an intellectual style that emphasizes the solution’s criticisms.
 This style is helpful, but it will smother innovation and change if it governs every meeting.

-Health information, too big data have been the pinnacle of developing healthcare technology.
+Health information and big data have been the pinnacle of developing healthcare technology.
 The development is more vertical than the healthcare community can keep up with, establishing a chasm that facilitates makeshift scrutiny and nooks in the healthcare vacuum.
-The adeptness of deciphering information into the proper diagnosis and furnishing the corresponding treatment alternative is every day for all physicians.
+Every day, all physicians have the adeptness of deciphering information into the proper diagnosis and furnishing the corresponding treatment alternatives.
 It implicates huddling the pertinent data for each patient, integrating it with pre-existing knowledge, constructing a clinical judgment, and inciting the most suitable treatment according to the patient’s expectations and needs.
 The clinical assessment pertains to the decision-making process, likewise called clinical reasoning.
 It allows clinicians to reach a clinical conclusion on treating a disease in an individual patient contingent on objective findings and collected subjective patient understandings.
 Today, data industries are contemplating strategies to replace or, at the very least, replicate physician clinical practice.

 Artificial Intelligence needs an algorithm to diagnose, just like a physician needs medical knowledge.
 Developments in modern data analytics and computational leverage grant the recourse to obtain new insight and transport data along with subsidized value to clinical practice in real-time.
 Such systems are denominated as “Clinical Decision Support” (CDS).